-  In the mid-2000s, before the recession of 2008–2009, it was true that about 7% of U.S. workers saw their jobs disappear in any three-month period.
-But in periods of economic growth, these destroyed jobs are counterbalanced for the economy as a whole by a larger number of jobs created.
-In 2005, for example, there were typically about 7.5 million unemployed people at any given time in the U.S. economy.
+In the mid-2000s, before the 2008–2009 recession, it was true that about 7% of U.S. workers saw their jobs disappear in any three-month period.
+However, in periods of economic growth, these destroyed jobs are counterbalanced for the economy as a whole by a larger number of jobs created.
+In 2019, for example, there were typically about 6 million unemployed people at any given time in the U.S. economy.
 Even though about two-thirds of those unemployed people found a job in 14 weeks or fewer, the unemployment rate did not change much during the year, because those who found new jobs were largely offset by others who lost jobs.

 The level of frictional unemployment will depend on how easy it is for workers to learn about alternative jobs, which may reflect the ease of communications about job prospects in the economy.
 The extent of frictional unemployment will also depend to some extent on how willing people are to move to new areas to find jobs—which in turn may depend on history and culture.

 Frictional unemployment and the natural rate of unemployment also seem to depend on the age distribution of the population.
-Figure 8.4 (b) showed that unemployment rates are typically lower for people between 25–54 years of age than they are for those who are either younger or older.
+Figure 8.4 (b) showed that unemployment rates are typically lower for people between 25–54 years of age or aged 55 and over than they are for those who are younger.
 “Prime-age workers,” as those in the 25–54 age bracket are sometimes called, are typically at a place in their lives when they want to have a job and income arriving at all times.
-But some proportion of those who are under 30 may still be trying out jobs and life options and some proportion of those over 55 are eyeing retirement.
-In both cases, the relatively young or old tend to worry less about unemployment than those in-between, and their periods of frictional unemployment may be longer as a result.
-Thus, a society with a relatively high proportion of relatively young or old workers will tend to have a higher unemployment rate than a society with a higher proportion of its workers in middle age.
+In addition, older workers who lose jobs may prefer to opt for retirement.
+By contrast, it is likely that a relatively high proportion of those who are under 25 will be trying out jobs and life options, and this leads to greater job mobility and hence higher frictional unemployment.
+Thus, a society with a relatively high proportion of young workers, like the U.S. beginning in the mid-1960s when Baby Boomers began entering the labor market, will tend to have a higher unemployment rate than a society with a higher proportion of its workers in older ages.

 Another factor that influences the natural rate of unemployment is the amount of structural unemployment.
 The structurally unemployed are individuals who have no jobs because they lack skills valued by the labor market, either because demand has shifted away from the skills they do have, or because they never learned any skills.
 An example of the former would be the unemployment among aerospace engineers after the U.S. space program downsized in the 1970s.
 An example of the latter would be high school dropouts.